 - 4Any other tradesman or remodel work we had already lined up has to be contacted and rescheduled to a later date that might not be known until the bathtub actually arrives.

 - 5We have to inspect the bathtub to make sure it is in good condition and then coordinate everything around that.

 So returning one item like this could increase your project time frame by 3 - 45 days.
 That hinders your remodel, your experience, and it costs money & time.

 Now, if we do a return because something is wrong with it, that is out of everyone's control and there's little any of us can do about that.

 For returns that homeowners don't like, where nothing is wrong with it, we have to charge a $100 fee for returns plus any shipping costs.

 This applies to items that are heavy, special order, freight and a few specific manufacturers.

-Anyone that has lived in Phoenix for a few years, knows we have bad hard water.
+Anyone that has lived in Phoenix for a few years, knows we have hard water.

-Even with a water softener and a secondary water filter (I have two filters on my home and still struggle with this), hard water ends up destroying plumbing fixtures over time.
+Even with a water softener and a secondary water filter, hard water can destroy some plumbing fixtures over time.